orbforge/orb-docs/docs/setup-sensor/firewalla.md

 3. Follow the in-app prompts to link the sensor to your Orb account
 4. Once linked, your Firewalla Orb will appear in your Orb dashboard

+If you are currently on a different network than the provisioned Orb, or mDNS is disabled on your network, you can [manually link your Orb](/docs/setup-sensor/docker#device-on-a-different-network).

 ## Troubleshooting

 ### SSH Connection Failed